Market Access Fund (MAF)

 Growth in business sales

-****Measured by volume and/or value of sales based on the promotional campaigns etc. implemented.
+E.g., Increased volume and/or value of sales based on promotional campaigns implemented

 What costs can be supported?